 28. Behr’s Metalmark

-The Behr’s Metalmark, also known as Apodemia virgulti, is one of the most frequent butterfly species you may find flying in southern California throughout the year.
+The Behr’s Metalmark, also known as Apodemia virgulti, is one of the most frequent butterfly species that flys in southern California annually.

-There are indications of its presence south of Los Angeles, around San Diego, and all the way down to Baja California.
+There are indications of its presence south of Los Angeles, around San Diego, and down to Baja California.

-When it comes to the kinds of plants that it will host, these types of butterflies in California have a strong affinity for different kinds of buckwheat.
+Regarding the plants it will host, these butterflies in California have a strong affinity for different kinds of buckwheat.

-You can find Behr’s Metalmark butterfly across California’s eastern and coastal regions.
-It is one of the state’s most frequent multicolored butterflies.
+Behr’s Metalmark butterfly is one of the state’s most frequent multicolored butterflies and can be found across California’s eastern and coastal regions.

 In the coastal areas of San Diego, the species is active throughout the entire year.